RegisGraptin/TrustGiveaway/contracts/README.md

 ## Deploy on Optimism

-This script deploys the constestFactory contract
+This script deploys the constestFactory contract.
 ```bash
 npx hardhat run scripts/deployContestFactory.ts --network optimism-sepolia
 ```

-With this script you can get a randomNumber with PythEntropy Provider
+With this script you can get a randomNumber with PythEntropy Provider.
 ```bash
 npx hardhat run scripts/testPythRandomNumber.ts --network optimism-sepolia
 ```